SpyglassMC/Spyglass/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg?style=flat-square)](https://github.com/semantic-release/semantic-release)
 [![Gitmoji](https://img.shields.io/badge/gitmoji-%20😜%20😍-FFDD67.svg?style=flat-square)](https://gitmoji.carloscuesta.me/)

-Datapack Helper Plus is the spiritual successor of [pca006132](https://github.com/pca006132)'s [datapack helper](https://github.com/pca006132/datapack-helper) which is only updated to JE1.13.
+Datapack Helper Plus is the spiritual successor of [pca006132](https://github.com/pca006132)'s [datapack helper](https://github.com/pca006132/datapack-helper) which is only updated to _Minecraft_: Java Edition 1.13.
 There are no actual connections between them.

 DHP is splitted into two parts: [the JSON part](https://marketplace.visualstudio.com/items?itemName=SPGoding.datapack-json) and [the MCF part](https://marketplace.visualstudio.com/items?itemName=SPGoding.datapack-language-server).
 While the former provides supports for all JSON files in a datapack (like advancements, recipes, predicates, loot tables, and tags), the latter provides supports for mcfunction files.
 The introduction you are reading right now is for the MCF part.